GetPageSpeed/nginx-extras-docs/docs/lua/dns.md

 	the total number of times of retransmitting the DNS request when receiving a DNS response times out according to the `timeout` setting.
 Defaults to `5` times.
 When trying to retransmit the query, the next nameserver according to the round-robin algorithm will be picked up.
 * `timeout`

-	the time in milliseconds for waiting for the respond for a single attempt of request transmition. note that this is ''not'' the maximal total waiting time before giving up, the maximal total waiting time can be calculated by the expression `timeout x retrans`.
+	the time in milliseconds for waiting for the response for a single attempt of request transmission. note that this is ''not'' the maximal total waiting time before giving up, the maximal total waiting time can be calculated by the expression `timeout x retrans`.
 The `timeout` setting can also be changed by calling the `set_timeout` method.
 The default `timeout` setting is 2000 milliseconds, or 2 seconds.
 * `no_recurse`

 	a boolean flag controls whether to disable the "recursion desired" (RD) flag in the UDP request.
 Defaults to `false`.
 * `no_random`

 	a boolean flag controls whether to randomly pick the nameserver to query first, if `true` will always start with the first nameserver listed.
 Defaults to `false`.

+## destroy
+`syntax: r:destroy()`

+Destroy the dns.resolver object by releasing all the internal occupied resources.

 ## query
 `syntax: answers, err, tries? = r:query(name, options?, tries?)`